prlakshm/decision-tree/out/production/decision-tree/README.md

 We have marked some lines that users can edit to change which dataset this runs on.

 ## Errors and Bugs

+When we tested our tree generator algorithm on different datasets for accuracy using AccuracyTester.java.
+All datasets received an accuracy score of over 70% on testing data and over 90% on training data except the popular song dataset.
+The popular song dataset received an accuracy of 89.59%  for training data and 73.